Charles Churchill (mutineer): On Tahiti and fate

 When Christian sailed the Bounty to Tahiti for the final time before heading to Pitcairn, Churchill along with 15 other crew members, voted to stay.
 He had an ally, Vehiatua who was a minor chief of Taiarapu, a part of south east Tahiti, brother in law of the Tahitian King Otoo.
-Churchill actively participated in the ongoing conflicts between the island districts and with his experience as a Royal Marine and with weapons acquired from the Bounty, he contributed in changing the relatively non-lethal nature of the conflicts between chiefdoms into bloody slaughter.
+Churchill actively participated in the ongoing political conflicts between the island districts, and with weapons acquired from the Bounty, he contributed in changing the relatively non-lethal nature of the disputes between chiefdoms into bloody slaughter.

 The rest of Bountys crew on Tahiti began to organise their lives.
 Some attempted to build a schooner hoping to sail to the Dutch East Indies to surrender, others settled into Tahitian life and customs.
 Churchill and fellow crony Matthew Thompson, on the other hand, chose to lead drunken and generally dissolute lives, which ended in the violent deaths of both.
 Churchill was murdered by Thompson in a quarrel over a stolen musket.
 Thompson was then in turn killed by Churchill's native friend, a man named Patiri.